British Insects: the Insect Orders | |

 Stylopids.

 Adult insects.
 The neotenic, larviform females parasitic (the diet of males being unknown); the females parasitising invertebrates only (being permanent, entomophagous endoparasites).
-Minute to small.
+Minute to small; capable of flight (males), or flightless (females); the males only with one pair of propellant wings (the hindwings).
 Head hypognathous (males), or prognathous to hypognathous (females).
-Mouthparts quite well developed (though somewhat reduced: the mandibles broad and scimitar-shaped, the maxillae reduced to 2-segmented palpi, and the labial palpi absent); of the biting type; not piercing.
-Antennae present (in the males), or absent (in the females); in the males, relatively conspicuous; complex (with one or more conspicuously flabellate segments); 4–7 segmented.
-Capable of flight (males), or flightless (females).
+Mouthparts quite well developed (though somewhat reduced: the mandibles broad and scimitar-shaped, the maxillae reduced to 2-segmented palpi, and the labial palpi absent); more or less of the biting type; not piercing; highly modified (much reduced from the normal biting type).
+Antennae present (in the males), or absent (in the females); in the males, relatively conspicuous; complex (ostensibly bifircate, because of the conspicuously flabellate third segment); 4–7 segmented.
+Ocelli 0.
 Wings of the males two, or four (if the much reduced and haltere-like or elytriform fore-wings are interpreted as such); markedly differently textured in the two pairs.
 Fore-wings much reduced.
 Hind-wings very much larger than the fore-wings; much markedly broader than the fore-wings; folded in repose.
 Wings with few cross-veins (greatly reduced); more or less naked.
 Wings of the resting insect closed and directed backwards.
+Thoracic legs present (in the males), or absent (in females).
 Tarsi 4 segmented, or 5 segmented.
 Abdomen not conspicuously appendaged; lacking clearly visible cerci; apparently (8–)9(–10) segmented (1 fused with the metathorax, one or two more partly concealed beneath the post-scutellum).

 Larvae.
 Larvae clandestine feeders; (endo-) parasitic (in all but the well differentiated, free-living, actively host-seeking first instar, which moults to become apodous after entering the host); without segmented thoracic legs; without ventral abdominal prolegs; without anal prolegs.
 Development of larva into adult involving marked metamorphosis; endopterygote; involving a pupal stage (males), or not involving a pupal stage (the pupal stage being suppressed in the females).